harnen/p2p-service-discovery/doc/report_m1/report.md

   <img src="./imgs/messages_received2.png" width="45%" />
 </p>

+In the figure we observe the message distribution skeweness is reduced to the minimum.
+This was caused by the fact that nodes with Node ID close to the Topic Hash Id were receiving much more number of registrations because of the ticket table structure, were only a few number of nodes are in the buckets for shortest distances.
+With the new registration system, these nodes they do not receive an excessive number of messages because in most of the cases the registration process is stopped before arriving to these nodes.

 ## Lookups hop count

 In this figure we can observe the hop count required to discover the target nodes (50 nodes) comparing the new registration process (blue) and the previous one (orange).